TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/range.md

 ## Purpose

-This formula will calculate the range between the two values specified.
+This formula calculates the range between the two values specified.

 E.g., The highest value - lowest value.
-The value returned will always be positive.
+The value returned is positive.

 ## Returns